ramandcpu/tableau/part-3/README.md

-# How To Add A Chart To A Dashboard In Tableau
+# Connect to CSV files In Tableau

 First of all we will extract `employees`, `departments`, and `dept_emp` tables as CSV files in MySQL Workbench.
 You can use the following tutorial if needed help;